William Lynn McKinney, Dean

 The Plan for Early Contingent Admission to the D.P.T.
 Program in Physical Therapy requires careful and timely course planning typically beginning with the freshman year at URI.
 It is unlikely that transfer students would have the appropriate sequence of courses, including the prerequisites, that would allow them to take advantage of this option.

-Students interested in any of the above programs should refer to the specific program descriptions and consult the department for additional information.
+Students interested in any of the above programs should refer to the specific program descriptions on the following pages and consult the department for additional information.

 Graduation.
 It is the responsibility of each student to file an Intent to Graduate form and curriculum work sheet approved by his or her advisor in the Dean’s Office.
-The deadline is October 15 for May graduation and August graduation, and April 15 for December graduation.
+The deadline is September 15 for May graduation, April 5 for August graduation, and May 5 for December graduation.

 This curriculum leads to a Bachelor of Science (B.S.) degree.
 Students seeking admission to this program must receive a grade of C or better in CMD 160, 272, and 273 and maintain a minimum cumulative GPA of 2.50.
 In addition to general education requirements and appropriate free electives, a major of 43 credits in communicative disorders includes 34 credits of required courses and nine credits of professional electives.